 Instead, give the plant-based option the same care, attention, and love as the meat-based dish.
 Make it seem as exciting and attractive as possible.
 Sainsbury’s increased uptake of their ‘Meat Free Sausage and Mash’ in their cafes by 76% simply by renaming it as ‘Cumberland Spiced Veggie Sausage and Mash’.
 Small tweaks to language can make a huge difference to uptake.

-By using a small (v), (ve) or (pb), you are free to use more descriptive words in the meal name, that focus on:
+By using a small (v) or (ve), you are free to use more descriptive words in the meal name, that focus on:

-- Flavour, for example Sweet and Sour, Spicy, Smokey, BBQ
+- Flavour: Sweet and Sour, Spicy, Smokey, BBQ

 Ensure that the plant-based dish is different to the meat-based one on as many days as possible.
-We call this creating a meaningful choice, which encourages everyone, regardless of their usual diet, to choose the plant-based option if they simply happen to prefer that meal.
+This encourages everyone, regardless of their usual diet, to choose the plant-based option if they simply happen to prefer that meal.

 3. Think about positioning

-We usually see meat-based meals listed on the top row of a school menu, and the vegetarian option underneath it.
-Mix it up instead.
-Try moving some of the vegetarian or plant-based dishes from the bottom row to the top.
+We usually see meat-based meals listed on the top row of a school menu, and the veggie option underneath it.
+Mix it up instead!
+Try moving some of the veggie or plant-based dishes from the bottom row to the top.
 This creates a more even balance of positioning between the dishes and seeks to remove any unintended bias created by positioning.
 Research tells us that meals on the top row will be chosen far more often than those underneath it.

-Also, try to avoid separating the meat-based and vegetarian dishes by colour as this reinforces habits where children always choose the red dish or avoid the green dish.
+Also, try to avoid separating the meat-based and veggie dishes by colour as this reinforces habits where children always choose the red dish or avoid the green dish.